isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 by transitioning it to the waiting state.
 A partner in the ``communication-recovery`` state may send this command to cause the server to synchronize its lease database.
-The database synchronization is required when the partner failed to send all lease database updates after re-establishing connection after a temporary connection failure.
+The database synchronization is required when the partner has failed to send all lease database updates after re-establishing connection after a temporary connection failure.
 It is also required when the ``delayed-updates-limit`` is exceeded when the server is in the ``communication-recovery`` state.